]>

 It was natural that, being brought up in Cambridge in the 1980s, I made local journeys by bicycle; many longer-distance journeys were by train, which was always exciting to an inquisitive 8-year-old.
 At school in Hampshire in the 1990s I discovered the fantastic countryside and the rewards it offers to cyclists; a couple of summer cycling-holidays followed, one round Wessex and the other to Marseilles.
 Moving to Oxford (and working deep below ground in the University’s Bodleian Library), I was immersed in a world filled with bicycles and books.

-Whilst working at the library I developed an interest in London’s ancient and unique Underground railway, about which much has been written within this website; I also began doing volunteer restoration work on heritage trains for Hastings Diesels.
+Whilst working at the library I developed an interest in London’s ancient and unique Underground railway, about which much has been written within this website; I also continued with volunteer restoration work on heritage trains for Hastings Diesels with which I continue to work closely.
 At this time I was also teaching myself how to use mother’s Linux PC.
 Thanks to the latter, to Physics A-level and to limping through Maths A-level in spare time, I spent a couple of years at the University of Kent at Canterbury (as it was then called), pursuing a career in Computer Science (as well as establishing this website); but I found that this non-wheeled endeavour was not my passion.

 Returning home and needing to find gainful short-term employment, it was suggested by a friend that I try my hand as a bus-driver; this I did in late 2000, for the Oxford Bus Company; it turned out to be lots of fun and an enduring source of pride, as well as requiring very long and highly antisocial hours.
 I liked it so much (and/or was too tired all the time to plan my next move!) that I stayed for nearly 4 years, soon graduating to the express coach services (Oxford Espress to London, and Airline to Heathrow & Gatwick).